-We are already part of it, said Rama.
+We are already part of it, said Ramakrishna.
 “We’ve heard a lot about how the digital and the physical worlds are coming together.
 And we are beginning to hear more and more about their integration with the biological world,” he said.

-Convergence across industries means enterprises have to look into more seriously and act on mass personalization and mass customisation for their customers, which then requires their IT to give their business the information they need to “ensure that whatever product and service they deliver is exactly what the customers want,” said Rama.
+Convergence across industries means enterprises have to look into more seriously and act on mass personalization and mass customisation for their customers, which then requires their IT to give their business the information they need to “ensure that whatever product and service they deliver is exactly what the customers want,” said Ramakrishna.
 “As for the convergence of technologies—that means your conversations are by necessity always about various technologies working together, and never about one working in isolation.
-For instance, a discussion about AI cannot be about just AI and algorithms, but rather, how AI can work with the relevant data your organisation can get through IoT [the Internet of Things], mobile devices and so on.”
+For instance, a discussion about AI cannot be about just AI and algorithms, but rather, how AI can work with the data your organisation can get through IoT [the Internet of Things], mobile devices and so on.”

-Homing in further on the subject of the day, Rama cited two key findings from the latest latest research by Microsoft (Maximising the AI Opportunity) on the preparedness of British companies to adopt AI in their business.
+Homing in further on the subject of the day, Ramakrishna cited two key findings from the latest latest research by Microsoft (Maximising the AI Opportunity) on the preparedness of British companies to adopt AI in their business.
 “Forty-one percent believe their current business models will no longer exist in the next five years due to AI,” he said.
 “Yet, 51 percent of their business leaders do not have an AI strategy in place.”

 From Rules to Data to Self-Learning and Self-Validation